Skip to main content

 Step 4: Check your mask age and cushion schedule

-If you have been using the same cushion for longer than that, replace it before you change anything else.
+If you have been using the same cushion past these intervals, replace it before you change anything else.
 This is the cheapest fix and often the one that works.
+Eligible veterans can typically order these on a comparable schedule through VA prosthetics; see How to Order CPAP Supplies Through the VA for eligibility and ordering details.

 Step 5: Did your centrals jump?